 The Social Instinct: How Cooperation Shaped the World, by Nichola Raihani (St. Martins Press, 2021).
 Raihani is a Royal Society University Research Fellow and Professor in Evolution and Behaviour at the University College of London.
 She is also a gifted communicator to the general public.
 Rory Sutherland offers the following praise: “This is a glorious book, with an insight on every page.
 Above all it taught me that while our individual bodies and brains might reward comparison with our primate relatives, in understanding our social relations we would be much better off comparing the meerkat.
 And the naked mole-rat.
 And the bower bird.
 And the cleaner fish.”

-Two Plays with Evolutionary Themes: The Hard Problem by Tom Stoppard and The How and the Why by Sara Treem.
+Two Plays with Evolutionary Themes: The Hard Problem by Tom Stoppard and The How and the Why by Sarah Treem.
 Modern evolutionary science is beginning to stimulate the imaginations of artists of all genres.
 Stoppard, one of the most influential playwrights of our time, explores the nature of altruism and free will and offers a critique of reductionist science.
 Treem, a celebrated TV writer-producer as well as a playwright, explores the workings of science, its impact on the personal lives of women scientists, and the theme of female reproductive biology.
 The two plays raise fascinating questions about the relationship between evolutionary science and the arts.
 In the interest of exploring such questions, the Book Club will provide discussion participants with a few supplementary materials